olakayCoder1/Altschool-blog-project/README.md

 - Python (Flask)

 ## Environment setup
 To run this website locally on your system make sure you have python install on your device.
-The list of packages that this project required can be found [here] (https://github.com/olakayCoder1/Altschool-blog-project/blob/main/requirements.txt).
+The list of packages that this project required can be found [here](https://github.com/olakayCoder1/Altschool-blog-project/blob/main/requirements.txt).

 ```sh
 mkdir <folder name>